Ryccoo/rubyfy-me/README.md

 * Web
   1. Pull [rubyfy-me-web repository](https://github.com/Ryccoo/rubyfy-me).
   2. Run `bundle install` to install all required gems.
+  3. Default database config requires `mysql` with user `ruby` identified by `ruby`
-  3. Run `rails server` to start the server.
+  4. Run `rails server` to start the server.

 * Benchmarking suite
   1. Pull [rubyfy-me-benchmark-suite repository](https://github.com/Ryccoo/rubyfy-me-docker-suite).
   2. Run `bundle install` to install all required gems.
   3. Use `./rubyfy.rb -h` to display help or read below.

+#Benchmarks

+All suite benchmarks are located inside **benchmarks** folder, however, they must be located exactly in one subfolder, specifying their group.

+There is a special group of benchmarks called **custom**, which don't use the default benchmarking pattern (time, memory) as others.
+All benchmarks within this subfolder are benchmarked without any changes to its code and **stdout** is only being stored.

 #Usage of benchmark suite
 ``` blank